-8.1.
-Athletes must be a minimum of 16 years old to compete as an adult.
-18 in some regions but never under 16.
-Local laws and regulations prevail.
+- 8.1.
+Athletes must be a minimum of 17 years old to compete as an adult.
+18 in some regions but never under 17.
+Local laws and regulations prevail. - 8.3.
+Catch weights are approved for non-title bouts but not encouraged.